3. Geometric Brownian Motion#

 The purpose of this notebook is to review and illustrate the Geometric Brownian motion and some of its main properties.

-Before diving into the theory, let’s start by loading the libraries
+Before diving into the theory, let’s start by loading the following libraries

 together with the style sheet Quant-Pastel Light.